-I am grateful for the opportunity to address such a distinguished audience of payment system luminaries.
-As an industry policy "lifer", I view a senior industry audience the way an actor views a stage: one never passes up the opportunity to deliver a soliloquy.
+I am grateful for the opportunity to address such a distinguished audience of payments system luminaries.
+As an industry policy 'lifer', I view a senior industry audience the way an actor views a stage: one never passes up the opportunity to deliver a soliloquy.

-My natural inclination is to expound at length on payment system policy: but after nearly 4 hours of it, with more to come, I recognise some obligation to give you a break over lunch!
+My natural inclination is to expound at length on payments system policy - but after nearly four hours of it, with more to come, I recognise some obligation to give you a break over lunch!

 I therefore propose to look past today's immediate debates, and talk more generally about the overall process we are engaged in.
 I want to promote a conversation about solving tomorrow's problems, rather than just trying to solve today's - or even worse, yesterday's.
-Ladies and Gentlemen, I want to make some observations about improving Australian payments industry governance.
-In doing so, let me make absolutely clear that I speak only for myself: my views have not been endorsed by any of APCA's members.
+Ladies and gentlemen, I want to make some observations about improving Australian payments industry governance.
+In doing so, let me make absolutely clear that I speak only for myself: my views have not been endorsed by any of the members of the Australian Payments Clearing Association (APCA).

-We tend to think of the current debate as an exercise in regulatory reform: what kind of competition policy framework do we need in order to deliver a sound, efficient and competitive payment system?
-I want to suggest that the proper area for debate is "industry governance", which covers rather more than regulation.
+We tend to think of the current debate as an exercise in regulatory reform: what kind of competition policy framework do we need in order to deliver a sound, efficient and competitive payments system?
+I want to suggest that the proper area for debate is 'industry governance', which covers rather more than regulation.
 It amounts to how a given industry is organised for long-term health and growth while continuously satisfying government and community expectations.
 The point is, regulation cannot be reformed independently of industry governance.

-The word "governance" has acquired a lamentable taint, courtesy of the global debate on "corporate" governance.
-As any stock market investor knows, the "corporate governance" page in a company's annual report can be reliably dismissed as the most boring page in the book; and yet, when companies collapse amid allegations of unethical conduct, commentators and regulators are quick to diagnose a failure of corporate governance.
+The word 'governance' has acquired a lamentable taint, courtesy of the global debate on 'corporate governance'.
+As any stock market investor knows, the 'corporate governance' page in a company's annual report can be reliably dismissed as the most boring page in the book; and yet, when companies collapse amid allegations of unethical conduct, commentators and regulators are quick to diagnose a failure of corporate governance.
 It's curious really: there are not many activities that appear simultaneously boring AND suspicious.

 Industry governance is very different, or at least I hope it is.
 Regulation is only one important manifestation of governance.
-There is also the formulation and articulation of underlying industry objectives (both public policy goals of government, and industry policy goals of participants), processes for industry planning and development and a wide range of implementation actions: network administration, technical standards, operational procedures, industry communications, public education, network operation, compliance, and so on.
+There is also the formulation and articulation of underlying industry objectives (both public policy goals of government, and industry policy goals of participants), processes for industry planning and development, and a wide range of implementation actions: network administration, technical standards, operational procedures, industry communications, public education, network operation, compliance, and so on.